Henry Day

 Henry is a member of the Association of Pension Lawyers and sits on the Association’s Pensions Litigation Sub-Committee.
 He is also a regular contributor to LexisPSL Pensions.

-In the private context, Henry accepts instructions on behalf of executors, trustees, beneficiaries, creditors and other potentially interested parties.
-He advises on the validity and construction of wills, the administration of estates, and claims under the Inheritance (Provision for Family and Dependants) Act 1975, and has represented clients in both contentious and non-contentious probate proceedings in the Chancery and Family Divisions of the High Court.
+In relation to wills and estates, Henry accepts instructions on behalf of executors, trustees, beneficiaries, creditors and other potentially interested parties.
+He advises, inter alia, on the validity and construction of wills, the administration of estates, and claims under the Inheritance (Provision for Family and Dependants) Act 1975, and has represented clients in both contentious and non-contentious probate proceedings in the Chancery and Family Divisions of the High Court.

-In addition to wills and estates work, recent matters in which Henry has been involved have concerned rectification of trust deeds and related professional negligence; the appointment and removal of trustees; the nature, scope and purpose of trustee powers and duties (in relation, inter alia, to the exercise of powers of amendment, disclosure of trust documents, loans of trust property, and advancement and appointment to beneficiaries); the existence and operation of constructive and resulting trusts; variation of trusts; recovery of estate debts; and the obtaining of Beddoe relief.
+In addition, Henry has extensive experience, much of it acquired through his pensions specialism, of matters involving the rectification of trust deeds (and related claims for professional negligence); the appointment and removal of trustees; the nature, scope and purpose of trustee powers and duties (in relation, inter alia, to the exercise of powers of amendment, disclosure of trust documents, loans of trust property, and advancement and appointment to beneficiaries); the existence and operation of constructive and resulting trusts; variation of trusts; recovery of estate debts; and Beddoe and blessing applications.

 Henry also drafts deeds of trust and advises, where relevant, on capital gains and inheritance tax issues.

-Henry advises and represents clients on a wide range of regulatory matters arising out of the Financial Services and Markets Act 2000 (FSMA), related statutory instruments and the FCA Handbook.
+Henry advises and represents clients on a wide range of regulatory matters arising out of the Financial Services and Markets Act 2000, related statutory instruments and the FCA Handbook.

-He has a particular interest in the regulatory regime as it applies to personal pensions and is currently instructed in a number of claims against SIPP providers for repayment of investment sums under FSMA s.27 and alleged breaches of duty under the FCA Handbook.
+- Advising and representing a number of SIPP providers in claims by former investors for repayment of investment sums under FSMA 2000 s.27 and alleged breaches of duty under the FCA Handbook

 Henry has previously been seconded to the FCA and he continues to be instructed by the regulator on an ad hoc basis.